cardano-foundation/blockperf/README.md

 ## Configuring blockperf

 Blockperf needs access to the nodes config file.
 It also needs to know the file where the node logs to.
-This will allow Blockperf to get the needed data.

 Blockperf sends its data using mqtt to AWS' IoT Core Broker service.
 Therefore blockperf needs to authenticate.
 We use X.509 client certificates to do that.